-The Governors undertake a termly review of the policy and procedures and of the efficiency with which the related duties have been discharged.
-Governors also undertake serious case reviews when required.
+The Governors undertake an annual review of the policy and procedures and of the efficiency with which the related duties have been discharged.

 DSLs individually meet with the Nominated Safeguarding Governor each term to feedback, monitor and evaluate all child protection issues including training to staff and they provide safeguarding reports for governor meetings.
-DSLs from the Foundation schools review policy and procedures at Foundation Safeguarding Review Committee meetings at least half-termly and share their recommendations with the Nominated Safeguarding Governor.
+DSLs from the Foundation schools review policy and procedures at Foundation Safeguarding Review Committee meetings and share their recommendations with the Nominated Safeguarding Governor.